ailec-wu/scripts/README.md

-# scripts

-redditScrape:
+RedditScrape: A general purpose reddit scraper
 -------------------------------------------------------------------------------------

-A general purpose Reddit Scraper

 Downloads images, images from imgur, all types of gifs, and videos via youtube-dl.